-The deeper you go into photography, the more you realize that everything is about emotion.
-Each decision you make — every single part of your thought process — matters for that one reason.
+The deeper you go into photography, the clearer it will be that everything is about emotion.
+Each decision you make – every single part of your thought process – matters for that one reason.
 A prominent example?
 Positive and negative space.
 These two elements of photography are important because of the emotions they carry.
 So, what are positive and negative space, and how can you use them to improve your work?

 1) What are positive and negative space?

-The simplest example?
-Think about the letters on a page of paper.
+The simplest example is writing on a page of paper.
 Words pop out at us, and the background doesn’t.
 So, words are positive space, and the background is negative space.

 Photos are no different.
 Take a look at the picture below:

-Admittedly, this example is a bit simpler than usual.
-You won’t always take pictures of silhouettes with such obvious regions of positive and negative space.
-But my hope is that this image sets the stage for more complex compositions.
+You won’t always take pictures of silhouettes with such obvious regions of positive and negative space, but my hope is that this image sets the stage for more complex compositions.
 These concepts always apply, no matter the photo.

-A lot of people find it useful to see examples of positive and negative space when they’re first learning about this topic.
-So, I’ll start by showing a couple of images with high amounts of positive space, and I’ll explain what makes them that way.
+Some photos have more positive or negative space than others.
+Below, I’ll show a couple images with high amounts of positive space, and I’ll explain what makes them that way.

 2.1) The crowded forest